siddharth-basu98/SportyShoes_SpringBootApp/README.md

 **Currently the system performs admin specific functionalities (as mentioned in the problem statement), a sample get all products endpoint is defined as “/products” which requires no admin login.

-**All the admin REST endpoints have the prerequisite that an admin MUST first log in (“admin/login”).
+**All the admin REST endpoints have the prerequisite that an admin MUST first log in and start the session(“admin/login”).
+After that till /logout is not fired, all endpoints function normally.
 All admin endpoints start with “/admin”.